About the Licensed Massage Therapists

 Who we are and what we can do for you.

 Owner and Licensed Massage Therapist AL #4927

-I graduated from massage school in 2008 with an Associates of Applied Science Degree in Therapeutic Massage.
-I firmly believe regular massage therapy is the key to feeling better mentally and physically.
-I thoroughly enjoy devoting my time and skill set to those who need it the most, whether you're seeking pain relief or just need to take a moment to Just Breathe.
-My main focus is helping others deal with long term aches and pains.
-I look forward to working with you on your healing journey!
+Denise graduated from Massage Therapy school in 2008 with an Associates of Applied Science Degree in Therapeutic Massage.
+She thoroughly enjoys devoting her time and skill set to those who need it the most, whether you're seeking pain relief or just need to take a moment to Just Breathe.
+Denise relocated to the area in 2017 with her husband Jeff after his retirement from the Marine Corps and started Just Breathe Massage Therapy the following year!

 Licensed Massage Therapist, AL #5257

 Hello!
 My name is Sasha Genung and I graduated from the Madison School of Massage Therapy in 2019.
 I believe in balancing relaxation with deep therapeutic work to provide a restorative massage.
 I use Swedish and Deep tissue techniques to soothe pain associated with everyday stress and tension.
 My goal is to help people on their self-care journey by developing treatment plans that fit individual needs and expectations.

 Hello, my name is Charisse and I earned an Associates of Occupational Science in Massage Therapy at Centura College in Virginia in 2016.
 My objective is to always provide the best experience and wellness for the clients that I see and to continue to learn new techniques and skills that will benefit those who see me.
 As a previous Massage Therapy instructor, I utilize my strong knowledge of anatomy, therefore specializing in providing a restorative Therapeutic Massage.